Detour (1945 film): Plot

-Al realizes the bookie is dead.
-It is likely that Haskell died earlier from a heart attack, but Al is certain that if he calls the police, they will arrest him for killing Haskell, so Al hides the body in the brush.
-He takes the dead man's money, clothes, and identification, and drives away, intent on abandoning the car near Los Angeles.
+While suspecting that Haskell could have died earlier from a heart attack, Al is convinced that if he calls the police, they will arrest him for murder.
+He hides the body in the roadside bush, takes the dead man's money, clothes, and identification, and drives away, intent on abandoning the car near Los Angeles.

-Al crosses into California and spends a night in a motel.
-The next day, as he leaves a gas station near Desert Center Airport, he picks up a hitchhiker, who gives her name as Vera.
-At first, she travels silently with Al, who has identified himself as Haskell, but suddenly challenges his identity and ownership of the car, revealing that she had been picked up by Haskell earlier in Louisiana, but got out in Arizona after he tried to force himself on her.
-Al tells her how Haskell died, but she blackmails him by threatening to turn him over to the police.
-She takes the cash that Al retrieved from Haskell's wallet and demands whatever money they get by selling the car.
+Posing as Haskell, Al crosses into California and picks up a hitchhiker named Vera.
+During the drive, she suddenly challenges his story and ownership of the car, revealing that she had been picked up by Haskell earlier in Louisiana, but got out in Arizona after he tried to force himself on her.
+She blackmails Al by threatening to turn him over to the police, asks him to hand over the money he took from Haskell's wallet, and demands whatever they get from selling the car.

-In Hollywood, they rent an apartment, posing as Mr. and Mrs. Haskell, to provide an address when they sell the car.
-When they are about to make the sale, Vera learns from a local newspaper that Haskell's wealthy father is near death and a search is under way for his long-estranged son.
-Vera demands that Al impersonate Haskell and position himself to inherit the estate.
-Al refuses, arguing that the impersonation would require detailed knowledge he lacks.
+In Hollywood, the two rent an apartment as Mr. and Mrs. Haskell so as to provide a valid address for the sale.
+When Al is about to close the sale, Vera learns from a local newspaper that Haskell's wealthy father is near death and a search is under way for his long-estranged son.
+She now demands that Al impersonate Haskell and position himself to inherit the estate.
+Al refuses, arguing that the gambit would require detailed knowledge he lacks.

-Back at the apartment, Vera gets drunk and they begin arguing intensely.
-In a drunken rage, she threatens to call the police and runs into the bedroom with the telephone.
-She locks the door then falls on the bed and begins to fall asleep, the telephone cord tangled around her neck.
-From the other side of the door, Al pulls on the cord to try to disconnect the phone.
-When he breaks down the door, he discovers he has inadvertently strangled Vera.
+Back at the apartment, Al gets into an intense argument with a heavily inebriated Vera.
+In a drunken rage, she threatens to call the police and locks herself in the bedroom with the telephone.
+Al attempts to disconnect the phone by pulling on the cord.
+When he breaks down the bedroom door, he discovers that the cord was tangling around Vera's neck and he has inadvertently strangled her to death.

-Al gives up the idea of contacting Sue again and returns to hitchhiking.
+A resigned Al gives up the idea of contacting Sue again and hitchhikes out of Los Angeles.
 He later finds out that Haskell is wanted in connection with the murder of "his wife."
-Back in the diner in Reno where the film opened, he imagines his inevitable arrest.
+Back in the diner in Reno, he silently walks out the door and down the highway, contemplating the eventuality that he will be arrested.
+A police car picks him up moments later, and they drive off.